genomescale/calibrated-species-trees/README.md

 # Background

-This tutorial follows on from "Species Trees with Relaxed Molecular Clocks", and walks through how to set up a calibrated species tree analysis in StarBEAST2.
-This sort of analysis enables researchers to estimate divergence times for pairs of species, crown and stem groups, /et cetera/.
+This tutorial walks through through how to set up a calibrated species tree analysis in StarBEAST2.
+It follows on from **Species Trees with Relaxed Molecular Clocks**, which should be attempted first.
+Calibrated species trees enable researchers to estimate divergence times for pairs of species, crown and stem groups, *et cetera*.